Market headed for a positive start

+US stocks closed higher on Wednesday as upbeat earnings from corporate heavyweights helped to assuage lingering worries over global growth and US-China trade tensions.

+Meanwhile, the Senate was poised to vote Thursday on dueling proposals to reopen the government.
+A partial shutdown entered its 33rd day on Wednesday.

-The trading activity on that day showed that the foreign portfolio investors (FPIs) bought shares worth a net Rs 842.13 crore yesterday, 17 January 2019, as per provisional data released by the stock exchanges.
-Domestic institutional investors (DIIs) sold shares worth a net Rs 727.46 crore yesterday, 17 January 2019, as per provisional data.
+Closer home, foreign portfolio investors (FPIs) sold shares worth a net Rs 775.82 crore on Wednesday, 23 January 2019, as per provisional data released by the stock exchanges.
+Domestic institutional investors (DIIs) bought shares worth a net Rs 583.77 crore on Wednesday, 23 January 2019, as per provisional data.

 Powered by Capital Market - Live News